Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

 ### Venture Into Creating Options On-Chain
 Valorem is pioneering a new era of flexible permissionless derivatives.
 Every Valorem option is crafted through a set of 6 parameters, providing the unparalleled flexibility to conceive options for any pair of ERC-20 assets.
-This is however a novel way of thinking, but we have designed it to be lightweight and intuitive for any options trader to transition into the world of on-chain options.
+This can be a somewhat unfamiliar way of thinking about options, but we have designed it to be lightweight and intuitive for any options trader to transition into the world of on-chain options.

 Here we will walk through how to create a vanilla call and put, directly with Valorem Clear.

 You can create new option types with clear using the `newOptionType` function, specifying the option parameters, and then write using the `write` funtion.
 See the [Clear smart contract ABI](/docs/clear-contracts/) for more detail.

 #### Call Option
 A call option gives the holder the right to buy an asset at a specified price (strike price) within the exercise window.
 The option writer (or whoever holds the short side token) is obligated to sell the asset at the strike price if the option is exercised.
 For Valorem options, the short side token is the Claim token minted upon writing options.
 This gives the holder claim to the corresponding assets, which can be redeemed after the option expires.

-This is how one would construct an American ETH call option, with a strike price of
-$4000, and expiry 2 days from now.
+This is how one would construct an American ETH call option, with a strike price of $4000, and expiry 2 days from now.

 - `underlyingAsset`: The contract address of WETH
 - `underlyingAmount`: 1 ETH in wei ($1 \times 10^{18}$)